-^{1.} Regular hirers of Community Facilities may apply for fee relief under the following criteria.
-Subsidy can be cumulative but has a maximum cap of 85% of the hourly full fee rate.

-(a) The social or community benefit of the proposed activity may apply for a 40% fee reduction.
-The subsidy application must clearly illustrate alignment with Council's Community Strategic Plan as being one of Council's community priorities.

-(b) Organisation is managed on a voluntary basis and has no external funding to support the delivery of the program may apply for a 20% fee reduction.

-(c) Local benefit to Strathfield LGA residents may apply for a 25% fee reduction, but must have more than 65% of organisation membership, as per complete membership list with address, reside in the Strathfield LGA.

-^{2.} Regular hirers must enter into a Regular User's Facilities Hire Agreement and will be subject to annual reporting of results and compliance with all terms and conditions.
-Annual proof of entitlement to each subsidy allowed will be required.

-^{3.} Casual community users of Community facilities may apply for a 50% fee reduction, but must submit their application for subsidy together with their application to hire.

-Name Unit Last YR Fee GST Pricing Principles (incl.
-GST) (incl.
-GST)

-6. Community Facilities Frequent Hire [continued]
+- 1. Regular hirers of Community Facilities may apply for fee relief under the following criteria.
+Subsidy can be cumulative but has a maximum cap of 95% of the hourly full fee rate. - (a) The social or community benefit of the proposed activity may apply for a 40% fee reduction.
+The subsidy application must clearly illustrate alignment with Council's Community Strategic Plan as being one of Council's community priorities. - (b) Organisation is managed on a voluntary basis and has no external funding to support the delivery of the program may apply for a 20% fee reduction. - (c) Local benefit to Strathfield LGA residents may apply for a 25% fee reduction, but must have more than 50% of organisation membership, as per complete membership list with address, reside in the Strathfield LGA. - (d) Additional 10% reduction will only be given to incorporated organisations and/or clubs providing direct social services to seniors, where 75% of members are residents and/or ratepayers of the LGA and are eligible for pensioner concessions. - 2.
+Regular hirers must enter into a Regular User's Facilities Hire Agreement and will be subject to annual reporting of results and compliance with all terms and conditions.
+Annual proof of entitlement to each subsidy allowed will be required. - 3.
+Casual community users of Community facilities may apply for a 50% fee reduction, but must submit their application for subsidy together with their application to hire.

-Service & Utilities Annual Fee - Regular Users per year \$0.00 \$250.00 Υ С Service & Utilities Fee - Casual Users (12 Hires or under per annum) per hire \$0.00 \$20.85 Υ С
+Service & Utilities Annual Fee - Regular Users per year \$250.00 \$150.00 Υ С Service & Utilities Fee - Casual Users (12 Hires or under per annum) per hire \$20.85 \$25.00 Υ С